dineshbali18/GDP-2/README.md

 Request only the minimal necessary permissions (scopes) and data required for the transactions.\
 Avoid storing unnecessary information that can increase the app’s risk profile.

+\
+**Relational Database**\
+A relational database for BearCat Finance would store user data, transactions, and account information in structured tables with relationships, ensuring data consistency and integrity. \
+It can support features like querying, updating, and joining data across tables for reporting and analytics.\
+Security measures like encryption and access control are vital to protect sensitive financial data.